mindsnacks/UIScaler/README.md

 github "mindsnack/UIScaler" ~> 0.1.0
 ```

-Since this is a private reposity, you made need to add `--use-ssh` to Carthage update commands.
+Since this is a private repository, you made need to add `--use-ssh` to Carthage update commands.
 ```
 carthage update UIScaler --use-ssh --platform Mac
 ```